TeemIp/teemip-core-ip-mgmt/README.md

 ## Description

 This extension adapts TeemIp's standard data model to manage remote IP Discovery Applications.
-It enables communication with the different discovery engine and store their outputs in TeemIp database.
+It enables communication with the different discovery engines and store their outputs in TeemIp database.

 ## Documentation